Dundas Valley 50-Year Vision and Strategy

 The setting for this natural "gem' in Hamilton's crown is subject to increasing development pressures Because of the efforts of the Niagara Escarpment Commission, the HCA, the City of Hamilton, and numerous other stakeholders, a large part of this natural area remains protected.
 The Vision for the Valley encompasses 5,400 hectares of land (1,464 owned by HCA).
 The area extends beyond the HCA's lands into the rural countryside.
 Beautiful vistas, stunning waterfalls, fascinating wetlands, and undisturbed expanses of forest (including Carolinian forest), fields, remnant prairie, rivers and streams characterize the natural attributes of the Valley lands.
 Indigenous and First Nation peoples used the land centuries before European settlement.
 Ancient Trails lie under many of the roads that now span the area between Hamilton Harbour/Cootes Paradise and the Grand River.
 In the late 1700's pioneers began to settle in the area forming communities that are now known as Ancaster, Flamborough, Greensville, and Dundas with their legacy being reflected on main streets, the Hermitage Ruins & Gatehouse, the Griffin House and Woodend.

-With pressures on Hamilton for growth and given the Valley's strategic location, the natural lands may become vulnerable to impacts from the development of roads and residences.
-Care must be taken to ensure that this growth does not result in the loss of ecologically important natural systems, the agricultural economy and the erosion of the rural lifestyle.
-The Conservation Areas are also under threat from the impacts of conflicting trail uses .
-Without public and user education, signage, and controls, some of the area may become degraded over time.
+With pressures on Hamilton for growth and given the Valley's strategic location, the natural lands may become vulnerable to impacts from development or recreation.
+Care must be taken to ensure that this growth does not result in the loss of ecologically important natural systems, the agricultural economy or the Valley's rural character.

 Overarching Themes and Goals of the Vision